GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-expose-admin-data.md

 # Schema Expose Admin Data

-Expose "admin" elements in the GraphQL schema, which may expose private data.
+Expose "admin" elements in the GraphQL schema, which provide access to private data.

-The GraphQL schema must strike a balance between public and private fields and input fields, as to avoid exposing private information in a public API.
+The GraphQL schema must strike a balance between public and private elements (including fields and input fields), as to avoid exposing private information in a public API.

-For instance, to access post data, we have field:

-- `Root.posts`: exposes public data only, by fetching published posts.
+For instance, to access post data, we have field `Root.posts`, which by default can only retrieve published posts.

-With this module, we can also access post data via field:

-- `Root.postsForAdmin`: exposes public and private data, by allowing us to fetch non-published posts via the field argument `status`.
+With this module, a new property `Schema Expose Admin Data` is added to the Schema Configuration.
+When enabled, argument `filter` in `Root.posts` exposes an additional input `status`, enabling to filter non-published posts (eg: posts with status `"draft"`), which is private data.

-## List of admin fields
+## List of admin elements

-The following fields will be added to the GraphQL schema:
+The following elements will be added to the GraphQL schema:

-**Root:**

-- `postForAdmin`
-- `postBySlugForAdmin`
-- `postsForAdmin`
-- `postCountForAdmin`
-- `customPostForAdmin`
-- `customPostBySlugForAdmin`
-- `customPostsForAdmin`
-- `customPostCountForAdmin`
-- `genericCustomPostForAdmin`
-- `genericCustomPostBySlugForAdmin`
-- `pageForAdmin`
-- `pageBySlugForAdmin`
-- `pageByPathForAdmin`
-- `pagesForAdmin`
-- `pageCountForAdmin`
-- `commentForAdmin`
-- `commentsForAdmin`
-- `commentCountForAdmin`
-- `usersForAdmin`
-- `userCountForAdmin`
-- `roles`
-- `capabilities`

 **User:**

-- `postsForAdmin`
-- `postCountForAdmin`
-- `customPostsForAdmin`
-- `customPostCountForAdmin`
+- `email`
 - `roles`
 - `capabilities`

-**PostCategory:**

-- `postsForAdmin`
-- `postCountForAdmin`

-**PostTag:**

-- `postsForAdmin`
-- `postCountForAdmin`

 **Custom Posts:**

-- `commentsForAdmin`
-- `commentCountForAdmin`
+- `status`

 **Comments:**

-- `responsesForAdmin`
-- `responseCountForAdmin`
+- `status`

----

-Please notice the naming convention:

-- If the field exposes public + private data, then the field name ends with `"ForAdmin"`, such as `Root.posts` and `Root.postsForAdmin`
-- If the field only exposes private data, then it doesn't need end with `"ForAdmin"`, such as `User.roles`

 ## How to use

-Adding admin fields to the schema can be configured as follows, in order of priority:
+Exposing admin elements in the schema can be configured as follows, in order of priority:

 ✅ Specific mode for the custom endpoint or persisted query, defined in the schema configuration